PUPIL ABSENCE PROCEDURE

 Whilst we recognise that it is more expensive to go away in school holidays, losing valuable school time is ultimately at the expense of your child’s education.

 From the 1st September 2013, a change in The Education Regulations means that Head Teachers cannot grant leave of absence during term time unless there are exceptional circumstances.
-If you feel that there are ‘special/exceptional’ circumstances, you need to gain permission by completing a ‘Request for Planned Absence Form’ (available from the School Office and returned to your child’s Head of Year) a minimum of six weeks before the absence prior to any arrangements being made.
+If you feel that there are ‘special/exceptional’ circumstances, you need to gain permission by completing a letter and returning it to your child’s Head of Year a minimum of six weeks before the absence prior to any arrangements being made.

 Unauthorised absence may result in each parent/carer being issued with a £60 Penalty Notice per child, if paid within 21 days, or £120 where payment is made between 22 and 28 days.
 Non-payment may result in increased fines or legal action in accordance with the 1996 Education Act.